material-motion/material-motion/README.md

 ## Who should read this?

-This book is written for software engineers.
+[Concepts](concepts/) and [Applications](applications/) are both written for software engineers.
 We assume a certain level of background including:

 - Familiarity with at least one programming language.
 - Familiarity with animation systems.

+[Languages](languages/) and [Hypotheticals](hypotheticals/) are both written for anyone interested in interactive motion.

 ## Implementations